-- Total Aroclor methodology experience includes USEPA methods 508, 608, SW 846-8082
+- Total Aroclor methodology experience includes USEPA methods 508, 608, and SW 846-8082

 - NOAA Congener List

-- USACE Congener List
+- World Health Organization Congener List

 PCB and PCB Congener Specific Analysis:

-All Pace laboratories offer traditional PCB analysis for PCB Aroclors in various matrices using standard EPA methodologies.
-Pace also offers three labs that can perform congener specific analysis and specialty Aroclor analyses.
+Most Pace® laboratories offer traditional PCB analysis for PCB Aroclors in various matrices using standard EPA methodologies.
+Pace® also offers labs that can perform congener specific analysis and specialty Aroclor analyses.
 Our Minneapolis, Minnesota lab offers High Resolution Mass Spectrometry.
 Pace® also offers labs that can perform congener specific analysis and specialty Aroclor analyses including High Resolution Mass Spectrometry.

-Ultra trace analysis of specific congeners
+Pace® provides ultra-trace analysis of specific congeners that include

-- Coplanar congeners by 1668
+- Coplanar Dioxin-like congeners by 1668

-- All congeners by 1668A
+- All 209 congeners by 1668A

 - Toxic equivalency Analysis of Polychlorinated Biphenyls (PCB)

-USEPA and World Health Organization research have identified compounds similar in nature to dioxin, which appear to pose similar risks to both animals and humans.
+USEPA and World Health Organization (WHO) research have identified compounds similar in nature to dioxin, which appear to pose similar risks to both animals and humans.
 Polychlorinated Biphenyls (PCBs) are one such family of compounds – where increasingly lower detection limits are being sought to better characterize the associated health risks.
 Advances in instrumentation and method development make it possible to accurately quantify these contaminants at previously unreachable levels.

 - Expertise in analysis of PCB Aroclors in sediments by EPA Method 8082